1st TSC Frocking Ceremony

 Maj.
-Gen. John P. Sullivan, commanding general, 1st Theater Sustainment Command, pins the Army Commendation Medal on Maj.
+Gen. John P. Sullivan, commanding general, 1st Theater Sustainment Command, presents the Army Commendation Medal certificate to Maj.
 Timothy Ladwig, aide de camp, 1st Theater Sustainment Command, during a frocking ceremony at Camp Arifjan, Kuwait, June 26, 2021.
-Ladwig will be a part of the Blue Team during his time at Camp Afrijan.
+Ladwig will be a part of the 1st TSC Plans Team during his time at Camp Afrijan.
 (U.S. Army photo by Sgt.
-Jimmie Baker 1TSC Public Affairs)
+Jimmie Baker, 1TSC Public Affairs)

 |Date Taken: